bbmokhtari/django-translations/docs/reference/context.rst

          Context Initialized!

-      To Initialize a :class:`Context` for a list of model instances:
+      To Initialize a :class:`Context` with an entity (a list of instances) and some relations of it:

       .. testcode:: init